top of page

 This will ensure they have worked actual events before and don't have a reputation of failing to deliver on their promises.

-4. They have some kind of proffessional art training.
+4. They have some kind of professional art training.

 It may be a community art school, or it could be a Master in Fine Arts.
-But if they can't say that they trained as an artist after high school they are most likely a beginner, and a beginning painter taking on a wedding is taking on more than they can handle.
-Don't let your wedding be their learning experience.
+But if they can't say that they trained as an artist after high school they are often a beginner, and a beginning painter taking on a live wedding painting may be too much for them to handle. *

 Remember the addage, you get what you pay for.
 This statement is just as true for live painting as it is for anything else in your wedding.